Kremer5/PyShell/README.md

 # Note
-make sure to select the same ip and port in client side with server's ip and port.
+Make sure to select the same ip and port in client side with server's ip and port.

 # Disclaimer